Chitra2304/hackrx-rag-system/README.md

 ---

-**Built for HackRx 6.0 - A production-ready RAG system for intelligent document querying.**
+**Built for HackRx 6.0 - A RAG system for intelligent document querying.**